StarVector: Generating Scalable Vector Graphics Code from Images and Text: Additional Experiments and Results

+These methods perform best on images that can be segmented into distinct regions by color or texture but fail with complex patterns, such as small, closely spaced shapes or fine details.
+For example, in Figures \ref{fig:results-icons-simplified} and \ref{fig:svg-stack-comparison}, small polygons and intricate text are inadequately vectorized, with details often lost.
+All three methods are restricted to \textit{path} primitives, limiting their ability to support features like optical character recognition or rendering text with the \texttt{<text>} tag.
+Although \textbf{Potrace} sometimes better preserves text compared to others, it still cannot recognize or encode it semantically.

+Despite these limitations, these methods excel in generation speed, making them highly efficient for many tasks.
+As shown in Table~\ref{tab:paths-and-inference}, \textbf{VTracer} and \textbf{AutoTrace} can generate SVGs in under a second, while \textbf{Potrace} typically takes around 10 seconds.
+In comparison, StarVector requires over a minute, and other baselines can take anywhere from 10 to 20 minutes.
+While StarVector’s semantic richness and compact outputs make it better suited for certain applications, these image processing methods demonstrate a clear advantage in scenarios where speed is critical.

+\item \textbf{IconShop} achieves remarkable results on the SVG-FIGR dataset, as demonstrated in Table~\ref{tab:merged_results_text2svg} and Figures of their original work~\citep{wu2023iconshop}.
+However, it is not designed to handle SVG-Stack due to its restriction to modeling only the \textit{path} primitive.
+StarVector outperforms IconShop, as shown in Tables~\ref{tab:merged_results_text2svg}, across metrics such as FID, FID CLIP, and CLIP Score.
+Qualitative examples further highlight StarVector's superior performance in Text-to-SVG generation within the FIGR-SVG dataset.

+\item \textbf{LLMs for Code Generation.} \textit{Methods utilizing LLMs to directly generate SVG code present appealing advantages.} In our evaluation, we assessed GPT-4, GPT-4V, CodeLlama, and our proposed StarVector approach.
+By leveraging the code space, these models can utilize various SVG primitives based on their understanding of raster images, including path shapes and higher-order primitives like circles and text.
+This capability enables applications in new domains, such as diagram generation, as demonstrated by the results in Figure~\ref{fig:svg-diagrams-results}.
+However, most LLMs have not been specifically trained for the Image-to-SVG task, which limits their performance.
+In contrast, StarVector outperforms other LLMs due to its dedicated architecture and tailored training methodology, excelling in both image understanding and SVG generation.

-Therefore, seeing the complete set of results, we consider that the StarVector approach is the only deep learning method on image-to-SVG that can obtain comparable results to VTracer.
-Further, StarVector opens novel research avenues for generating vector graphics, that could support useful problems such as text-to-SVG or improved editing and understanding.
+Upon reviewing the complete set of results, we conclude that the StarVector approach is the only deep learning-based Image-to-SVG model capable of achieving results comparable to those of VTracer, Potrace, and AutoTrace.
+Furthermore, StarVector paves the way for novel research avenues in vector graphics generation, enabling applications such as diagram generation, Text-to-SVG generation, and potentially enhanced editing and understanding of vector images.